Best Carb For Ironhead

 You'll find three styles of Bendix Carb for Harley V-twins; 38mm fixed main jet (factory style), 38mm adjustable main jet, and 40mm adjustable main jet.

 The most common of the Bendix carbs is the 38mm fixed, non-adjustable main jet version.
 These are designed to replace Harley 27155-72B and use a single cable throttle assembly.
-Many riders feel they are the best factory carb for Ironhead Sportsters.
+Many riders feel these are the best factory carb for stock or mildly-modded Ironhead Sportsters.

 Keihin Butterfly Carburetor